US and Thai SOF strengthen partnership during JRTC rotation

 |0

-This work, US and Thai SOF strengthen partnership during JRTC rotation, by PFC GaoZong Lee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US and Thai SOF strengthen partnership during JRTC rotation, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT